18 April 2009

 Mister: All the crew members in charge of nuclear reactors are only Americans.
 That incidence made us angry.
 Because, due to the incidence, our reputation became bad.

-Me: Do you feel welcome from Yokosukas people?
+Me: Do you feel welcome from Yokosuka’s people?

-of the warship became controversial so much.
+Mister: It is surprising that the station of the warship became controversial so much.
 Welcome and unwelcome, I feel both.
 An interesting thing is when we called at Korea last November, it was completely different hearty welcome.
 Perhaps, because Korea has the urgent problem of national security.

-Me: How could the reason of the air
+Me: How could the reason of the aircraft carrier stationed in Yokosuka be explained?

 Mister: It was understood that first of all, the first is a deterrent power, the second is the relief of natural disasters, and the third is, although actually this is thought to be the most important, to show off American influence.